27 Jun 2014

 Karuizawa 29 yo 1984 (56,8%, OB for The Whisky Exchange 2013, first fill sherry cask #3663, +/- 250 btl.)

 Nose: quite meaty at first, and full of oriental wood as well.
 Cedar oak and polished sandalwood all over.
-Roasted notes, some damp earth and wet leafs, and cinnamon bark.
+Roasted notes, some damp earth and wet leafs, cigars and cinnamon bark.
 Used leather.
 Faint asphalt / rubber too.
 Dark tea and liquorice.
 Mouth: starts on lots of plum syrup and cloves, black cherries, coffee beans, toffee and dark cocoa bars with raisins inside.
-Some sourness as well, in between a leafy sourness (tobacco) and citrus.
+Some sourness as well, in between a leafy sourness (tobacco), medicinal acidity and citrus.
+Aniseed.
 Charred oak and coal smoke.
 Nutmeg.
 Finish: very long, spicy and sour, with plenty of sweet oak and coffee.

-Very big, charred, sweet & sour Karuizawa.
-With all this power, it’s clear that it misses some of the elegance and perfectly layered structure of other bottlings.
+Very big, charred, dry & sour Karuizawa.
+With all this power, it’s clear that it misses some of the elegance and perfectly layered complexity of other bottlings.
 Lottery price: around € 400.
 Thanks for the sample, Joeri!